Penguin Place Mat!

 Who doesn’t like penguins?
 This penguin place mat craft could easily be turned into a plain old paper craft with white paper instead of a paper towel.
-You can find contact paper almost anywhere these days, both Walmart and Target carry it in my neck of the woods and of course the big craft stores do too!
+You can find contact paper almost anywhere these days, both Walmart and Target carry it in my neck of the woods and, of course, the big craft stores do too!
 We use these place mats for play dough, crafts and yes dinner time too.
 Putting out the place mats for dinner is my son’s job so making something new and fun is a great way to keep it fresh!

 - Gather your materials you will need 1 sheet of black construction paper, a sheet of paper towel ( paper will work too),contact paper, some glue, silver and blue sequins, 2 googly eyes, an orange marker, scissors and some white construction paper.